What is an example problem-solution essay?

 – Highlight the key language of problems, solutions and evaluations

 The following five-paragraph, 1,000-word essay has been provided for you as an example of a problem-solution essay about reducing global air pollution.
-The language of signalling problems and solutions which was outlined in the previous lesson has been highlighted for you here.
+The language of signalling problems and solutions which was outlined in the previous chapter has been highlighted for you here.

 Problem-Solution Essay Question:

 What are the main problems associated with air quality in developing countries, and how might these issues be resolved?